chrisism/script.ael.steam/README.md

 # script.ael.steam
-Steam Library scanner for AEL
+Steam Library scanner and launcher for AEL